Like Inspector Poirot, The Enabler was a small dark Belgian, but unlike the inspector, he didn’t have a ridiculous moustache.

-Lord Stiletto put his cutlery together and drained the last of the Château Lafite.
+Lord Stiletto put his cutlery together on his plate, tines down, and drained the last of the Château Lafite.
 Their host had truly presented them with a meal of a lifetime.
 A sudden explosion outside shook the building and a dozen glass chandeliers made the music of war.
-The cannon fire had punctuated the meal, occasionally drowning out the marvellous strains of the string quartet, but their host assured them that in fact they were quite safe.
+Cannon fire had punctuated the meal, occasionally drowning out the marvellous strains of the string quartet, but their host assured them that in fact they were quite safe.

 ‘Schripp had passed on the cigar but took a generous sip of their host’s splendid port.

 “Yes, and yes,” replied Lord Stiletto.
 “I was able to render a certain assistance at Smolensk and we have mislaid a certain wax sealed package.”

 “And what does this package contain?”
 The Enabler asked with a mischievous look.

 The two friends looked aghast but maintained a subtle silence.

 “I understand The Rabbit has taken delivery of the package,” the Belgian continued dryly, “and it seems to me he has just been playing games with you.”

 ‘Schripp could feel his temper rising but with a breath in and out returned to his usual equanimity.